DutchEspresso/data-mining/README.md

 # data-science
-Collection of code for DDDM Minor @ HAN
+Code for Data Mining Course of DDDM Minor @ HAN
 Made with bits and <3